 Around 2003, several factors came into play: John Surman’s album «London Brass», the film «Brassed Off» which was shot in his native North of England (call it nostalgia!), plus the need to improve his breathing while playing, all brought about the desire to learn to play a brass instrument.

 Whilst teaching at «Jazz àTours», he spotted a euphonium for rent in Hall Musique.
 The owner Philippe Coulais immediately put him in contact with Stéphane Balzeau, Tuba professor at the Tours conservatory, and the adventure started right there….

-Since 2009 he studies regularly with Olivier Bourlan, colleague at Verrières Conservatory.
+Since 2009 he studies regularly with Olivier Bourlon, colleague at Verrières Conservatory.
 In 2010 he took part in a master class with Fred Wesley playing alongside the great funk trombonist with 80 other students at the Villette Jazz Festival.

 In England he acquired 2 double bass Bb tubas, one of which had belonged to local musician Irvin Cole.
 He also plays a fibre glass Conn soussaphone.

 Back in 2015 he was privileged to spend a week studying Indian rhythms with maestro percussionist Prabhu Edouard organised by Ariam.
 This encouraged him to enrol on courses with John Boswell at Paris Philharmonie.
 He is presently studying with Julien Leroy.
 Working on Indian rhythms is so exciting and are a great source of inspiration for him as an improvising bass player and composer.